wiktor-falek/lox/DESIGN.md

 const greeting = "Hello"
 greeting = "Hi" // Error

-// uninitialized variables throw if type is not declared let x: Int // Option(Int)

 // and can be assigned later
 x = 10
 x = None